Software rasterizing hair

 You might also notice that the result depends on the clockwise/counterclockwise order of vertices.
 This is useful for triangle culling.
 We will not use this property for hair.

-Using edge function to rasterize triangles
+Using the edge function to rasterize triangles

 Now we can check which “side” of the line a point (or a pixel) lies.
 If we have 3 lines, there will be an area that lies on the same side of each line.